tylerhardy/adcleanup/README.md

 # adcleanup
-AD cleanup for Weber State University - College of Science

-Created By Tyler Hardy

-Prerequisites:

--Powershell v3.0
+AD cleanup script created to cleanup inactive stale computers off of a OU and sub OU's

+## Installation

--RSAT installed on computer running the script -Import-module ActiveDirectory
+Requires Powershell v3, RSAT installed on the computer running the script, and the ActiveDirectory module imported.
+Edit the script domain variables to match your own.

-Script Variables:

--Change OU variables to match your domain
+## Usage

+1. [Get-StaleADComputers] - Finds all the potential stale computers on the network inactive for 90 days and exports the computers to a .CSV file.
+2. [Disable-staleADComputers] - Disables all stale AD computers that have been inactive within 90 days and export the log of the computers disabled.
+3. [Delete-disableADComputers] - Deletes all disabled stale AD computers that have been inactive within 120 days and export the log of the computers deleted.

+## History

+TODO: Write history

+## Credits

+TODO: Write credits

+## License

+TODO: Write license